DarkTank2/DarkTank2/README.md

 ### Hello there 👋

 A little bit about myself.
-I am a committed and young software developer who has gathered some theoretics in software design and programming at the technical university of Vienna.
+I am a committed and young software developer who has gathered a profound base of theoretical software design and also applied this knowledge at the technical university of Vienna.
 Besides working in that field for more than five years now I have also created software for the volunteering work in scouting.
-I am eager to create useful and user-friendly software, therefore I am challenging myself to new tasks and problems and always stride to educate myself on new topics of software design.
+I am eager to write useful and user-friendly software, therefore I am challenging myself to new tasks and problems and always stride to educate myself on new topics of software design.

 ### Current Projects
 🍽️ A tool for scout groups to handle small events